 First, we have the seafood salad.
 Let me start by saying all of the items at Spain’s festival booth are huge.
 Even this cup of seafood salad was chocked full of various proteins and a few accompaniments.

-As someone who loves a good pasta salad, I was looking forward to trying this dish.
+As someone who loves a good pasta salad, I looked forward to trying this dish.
 Per the menu, this dish comes with shrimp, bay scallops, mussels, extra virgin olive oil, white balsamic vinegar, and smoked paprika.

 My cup was primarily bay scallops.
 Unfortunately, I’m not a fan of scallops.
 It’s a texture thing.
 The other issue I had with this dish was the flavor.
-It was so sour and fishy smelling.
+It was sour and had a fishy smell.

-Fresh seafood is not supposed to have a fishy smell to it.
+Fresh seafood is not supposed to have a fishy smell.
 So if I catch a whisp of it, I immediately become a little wary.

-You might luck out with a fresher serving if you decide to order one.
+You might luck out with a fresher serving if you order one.
 But, on the positive side, it was a tremendous serving.

-Additionally, these were pre-made, like the seafood salad.
+Like the seafood salad, the charcuterie cup came pre-made from the refrigerator.
 A cast member literally opens the refrigerator door and hands you your order.
-If the fridge had been opened a good bit, that might have caused the issue with my seafood salad.
+If the fridge had been opened a good bit, that might have caused the issue with the seafood salad.

 Thankfully, charcuterie tends to hold up better than seafood.
-But I wasn’t sold on the charcuterie either.
+But I wasn’t sold on it either.

-Maybe I’m a harsh critic, but this charcuterie was drowned in a vinaigrette.
+Maybe I’m a harsh critic, but this charcuterie was drowning in a vinaigrette.
 The sauce only added to the salty flavor of the cured meat.

 So if you enjoy a little salt with your salt, this is a strong snack option.
-The cup came packed with Spanish meats (it was Proscuitto), cheeses (Parmesan), and olives (Kalamata and green).
+The cup came packed with Spanish meats (it was Proscuitto), cheese (Parmesan), and olives (Kalamata and green).

-Additionally, there was plenty of chorizo sausage.
+Additionally, my serving had chorizo.
 It was the same chorizo that’s used in the paella dish, only it’s served cold in the charcuterie.

 A couple sitting next to me was eating the same thing, and I asked them if they enjoyed it.
 They replied that it was okay.

-Then I asked them if their serving was salty, and they told me charcuterie was supposed to be salty.
+Then I asked if their serving was salty, and they told me charcuterie was supposed to be salty.
 If they only knew how much charcuterie I’ve consumed in my lifetime.
 But to each their own.

-Finally, we have arrived at the star of the show.
+Finally, we arrived at the star of the show.
 Paella!
-A few years ago, the paella at the Spain Marketplace was one of the worst dishes.
+A few years ago, the paella at the Spain Marketplace was one of the worst dishes I tried.

-My portion came topped with three large, juicy (not overcooked) shrimp and five slices of chorizo.
+My portion came topped with three large (not overcooked) shrimp and five slices of chorizo.
 The base was yellow crispy rice.

 Overall, Spain offers substantial portion sizes, and the seafood salad might be okay if you don’t get one with a fishy twang.
 The charcuterie is large enough to share with someone but comes in on the salty side.
 And if the paella remains consistent, you won’t want to miss it.